chrper80/Milestone-project2/README.md

    * Turn off the wifi and do the same as above, wait for the error message
    * Try sending the form blank, an alert should popup over firstname.
 Test also lastname and email
    * When the form is sent, it should reset
-   * hover over the button to see a change of state
+   * Hover over the button to see a change of state
    * Try all the menu items by clicking and hovering
    * Hover over the red marker on the map to see a little message
    * Scroll down to the footer and try the icons by clicking and hovering, make sure everything opens in a new window